joshua-jj/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
 Python - Almost a circle
-This project is a review of everything learned in Python up until now:
+This project is a review of everything learned in Python up until 09/13/17:
 * Import
 * Exceptions
 * Class